Al-Nayrizi: Life

 Little is known of al-Nairīzī, though his nisba refers to the town of Neyriz.
 He mentioned al-Mu'tadid, the Abbasid caliph, in his works, and so scholars have assumed that al-Nairīzī flourished in Baghdad during this period.
 Al-Nairīzī wrote a book for al-Mu'tadid on atmospheric phenomena.
 He died in c.
 922.

 Mathematics

 Al-Nayrizi wrote a commentary to the translation in Arabic by Al-Ḥajjāj ibn Yūsuf ibn Maṭar of Euclid's Elements.
 Both the translation and the commentary have survived, as well as a 12th-century Latin translation by Gerard of Cremona.
 Al-Nayrizi's commentary contains unique extracts of two other commentaries on the Elements, produced by Hero of Alexandria and Simplicius of Cilicia.

 Al-Nairīzī used the umbra (versa), the equivalent to the tangent, as a genuine trigonometric line, as did the Persian astronomer al-Marwazi before him.
 He gave a proof of the Pythagorean theorem using the Pythagorean tiling.

 Al-Nayrizi gave a mathematical proof of the parallel postulate based on the assumption that parallel lines are equidistant.
-He wrote a treatise on an exact method for the numerical determination of the kibla and a text about a device for measuring the heights, widths, and depths.
+He wrote a treatise on an exact method for the numerical determination of the qibla and a text about a device for measuring the heights, widths, and depths.